norunners/vert/README.md

 ```

 ##### Hello world example using struct values:
-The js object is converted to the struct value `Data` and the `Message` field is printed.
+The js object is converted to the `Data` struct value, then the `Message` field is printed.
 ```go
 type Data struct {
     *js.Object